Dee-Dev1738/MSSA-Projects/README.md

 # MSSA-Projects
-This a small project I developed in my Microsoft program.
-This is a Windows Console From written on Visual studio and programed with C# that allows you add and delete Anime characters.
+Welcome, This is my Jounry of Assingments I've completed during my time i the Microsoft program.